 The graph shows that the U.S. and Russia still have enough warheads to wage a deadly nuclear conflict, but the situation is a far cry from how things stood during the Cold War.
 The U.S.S.R.’s number of warheads peaked at 40,149 in 1986; the U.S.’s peaked earlier, at 31,255 warheads in 1967.
 In other words, Russia’s stockpile of warheads today is 11% of what the U.S.S.R.’s was at its peak.
 The U.S.’s stockpile is 13% of what it was at its peak.

 The tension between the two great nuclear powers is also far lower today than it was in the days of constant nuclear drills for schoolchildren accompanied by inane videos.
 As my colleague Ted Galen Carpenter put it, President Trump has repeatedly “angered advocates of a new Cold War against Russia,” through his eagerness to cooperate with Moscow.
-(However, he has also pointed out that the recent spat over New START might signal a change in Trump’s attitude towards Russia).
+(However, he has also pointed out that the recent spat over New START might signal a change in the president’s attitude towards Russia).

 No one can predict the future, but a little historical perspective suggests that the threat of a nuclear apocalypse is farther than the Doomsday Clock’s hands claim.